customgpt/CustomGPT/README.md

 # CustomGPT For Android (BETA, WIP)

 Welcome to CustomGPT!
 This application allows you to interact with ChatGPT-based APIs using any ChatGPT-related API endpoint.
 You can enter your preferred API endpoint and have conversations with any AI-powered model of your choice!
+The main goal of this project is to provide users with a fully customizable ChatGPT app, allowing them to personalize their conversational experience according to their desires.
+From setting custom themes to defining the behavior of the bot, the possibilities will eventually be endless.

 [![License]()]()